stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 ### Register a user (POST /register)

-To register a new user, send a `POST /register` request.
-Use the following CURL command and replace the `<username>` and `<password>` with your new user and `base64Client` with your base64 encoded client credentials.
+To register a user, send a `POST /register` request.
+Use the following CURL command and replace the `<username>` and `<password>` with your user and `base64Client` with your base64 encoded client credentials.

 `curl -X POST http://localhost:8888/register -H 'Authorization: Basic <base64Client>=' -H 'Content-Type: application/json' -d '{"username":"<username>", "password": "<password>"}' -v`